hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 ### Service Tags

-A service registered in Consul from K8S will always have the tag "k8s" added to it.
+A service registered in Consul from Kubernetes will always have the tag "k8s" added to it.
 Additional tags can be specified with a comma-separated annotation value as shown below.
 This will also automatically include the "k8s" tag which can't be disabled.
+The values should be specified comma-separated without any additional whitespace.

 ```yaml
 kind: Service